Sghoshxperia/Getting-and-Cleaning-Data/README.md

 Peer-graded Assignment: Getting and Cleaning Data Course Project This repository is a Soham Ghosh submission for Getting and Cleaning Data course project.
 It has the instructions on how to run analysis on Human Activity recognition dataset.

-Dataset
+Dataset:
-Human Activity Recognition Using Smartphones( https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip  )
+Human Activity Recognition Using Smartphones  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Files
 * CodeBook.md a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data